Stamp Duty Calculator

 Regional Differences

-For Scottish properties, use the Revenue Scotland calculator.
+For Scottish purchases use the Revenue Scotland LBTT calculator, and for Welsh purchases the Welsh Government LTT calculator.

 What is the SDLT threshold for first-time buyers in 2025?